AndreiKapranov-cloud/invoice/README.md

   opens a modal window with a list of sold products(Opportunity Product).There must be search by Name of Account and by total sum of all Opportunities in each Account.Pagination-10 accounts on a page.If component is placed on an account page:depict info only about this account,hide pagination and search.

+  Second task:
+  Create a Rest Web Service that would help a bank send us data about